 - Identify theft occurs when someone steals personally identifying information about you, such as a social security number, and then uses that information to open accounts or make purchases.
 This type of fraud takes a major toll on a person’s life and is difficult to recover from, so it’s important to take as many preventative steps as possible to protect yourself.

 Learn more tips to protect yourself from Identity Theft

 - A Skimming device is a card reader attached to an ATM or point-of-sale device (such as a gas station pump), which disguises itself as part of the machine.
-These devices are used to save debit and credit card information, including the PIN number, so that it can be replicated for theft.
+These devices are used to save debit and credit card information, including the PIN, so that it can be replicated for theft.
 While these types of fraud are on the rise, there are actions you can take to keep your information secure.

 How Can You Protect Yourself From Fraud?